wevanjohnson/2024_Spring_BDMA/README.md

 This course is being taught through a synchronous remote modality through Zoom.
 Attendance is mandatory; lecture recordings will only be available to students with university approved absences or pre-approved special circumstances.
 If you are sick or have any other justified reason to miss a lecture, please reach out to Dr. Johnson in advance and you will be reasonably accommodated.

 ### WORKLOAD:
 This is an 8-week, 2.0 credit class near the end of Spring 2024.
-In general, you should expect four hours of in class each week, and two hours outside of class for every hour in class.
+In general, you should expect four hours in class each week, and two hours outside of class for every hour in class.

 ### OTHER HELP:
-I **strongly** encourage you to contact early me if you have difficulty with the material.
+I **strongly** encourage you to contact me  early if you have difficulty with the material.
 This course builds on material from prior lectures, so do not fall behind!
 My job is to help you understand the material as well as possible, and I am flexible with meeting times.

 ### ACADEMIC INTEGRITY:
-You are expected to have read and follow the guidelines at the university’s academic integrity website (http://academicintegrity.rutgers.edu ).
+You are expected to read and follow the guidelines at the university’s academic integrity website (http://academicintegrity.rutgers.edu ).
 These principles forbid plagiarism and require that every Rutgers University student to:

 * Properly acknowledge and cite all use of the ideas, results, or words of others
 * Properly acknowledge all contributors to a given piece of work